 - Maria Del Cid, a health policy expert, a Hispanic woman, appointed by Murphy.

 - William Wallace, a labor leader with UFCW, a white man appointed by Murphy.

 - Sam Delgado, a former Verizon lobbyist with expertise working with towns, a Hispanic man, appointed by Speaker Craig Coughlin.

 - Krista Nash, a social worker experienced in helping felons find jobs, appointed by Senate President Steve Sweeney.

-Thus, to appoint someone to placate them would mean that the labor leader of the UFCW William Wallace might lose his seat most likely.
-Or we risk losing Hispanic representation when the drug was called “marijuana” to persecute Mexican Americans and make them second-class citizens.
+Thus, to appoint someone to placate them would mean the UFCW labor leader William Wallace might lose his seat.
+Or they risk losing Hispanic representation.
+The drug was called “marijuana” to persecute Mexican Americans and make them second-class citizens.
 (Full disclosure I represent the Latino Action Network on cannabis policy.)

 Delgado and Nash were picked by State Senate President Sweeney and Speaker Coughlin.
 They were each given one pick while Murphy was allowed three picks, including the chair.

 Houenou worked for the ACLU NJ as the lead proponent of legalization.
 However, more than two years ago she left the organization.
 While that might satisfy legal requirement, it is not likely to leave the NJ NAACP and their allies placated.